urbanburn/dreams/README.md

-# Firestarter
+# Midburn Dreams

 This is a platform to plan co-created events.
-It was originally created for Urban Burn Stockholm in 2016 and was then used for The Borderland in 2016.
+It was originally created for Urban Burn Stockholm in 2016 and was then used for The Borderland in 2016 and For Midburnerot 2016.
 It's being continuously and sporadically developed by a rag-tag team and will probably always be in beta.
-This version was the adoption of the midburnerot - Israeli regional community.
+This version was the adoption of the Midburn - Israeli regional community.
 You can see it in action here: http://dreams.midburnerot.com and the original system here: http://dreams.theborderland.se/

 ## To get started

-* Install ruby 2.3.0 (or any ruby will probably work).
+* Install ruby 2.3.1 (or any ruby will probably work).
 * Install postgres - `brew install postgresql`
 * Install imagemagick - `brew install imagemagick`
 ```